DavidBech/cmpt300/README.md

 * exiting the init process will cause termination when it is the only process
 * the init process will only recieve arbitration if every other process is blocked
 * TODO OTHER INIT INTERACTIONS

+## TODO
+* messages
+* ready when current proces is init with semaphores
+* init semaphore interaction